Stocks and shares Isas explained What is a stocks and shares Isa?

 You can also buy individual company shares and put them into your Isa.
 So unlike with cash Isas, you should only invest if you are prepared to take the risk that your investments can go down as well as up in value.

-However, from 1 July 2014, it will be possible to top up Isas for the 2014-15 tax year to a new limit of £15,000.
-And under new rules, it will be possible to split your Isa allowance between cash and stocks and shares with no maximum cash component.
-The ratio of cash to stocks and shares will be up to you.
+From 1 July 2014, it has been possible to top up Isas for the 2014-15 tax year to a new limit of £15,000.
+And under new rules, it is possible to split your Isa allowance between cash and stocks and shares with no maximum cash component.
+The ratio of cash to stocks and shares is up to you.

 The tax advantages of stocks and shares Isas